 Before you read What We Believe…

 If you haven’t been to church in years, or ever, you should know that we built this local church for you.
 And as scary and confusing as your spiritual journey might be right now, you are not alone.
 So just keep coming with an open mind and we will help you.
-If you’ve been in church for 40 years, we love you too, in fact, if you are excited about partnering with God to see your friends, family and neighbors experience a transformational relationship with Jesus, this is definitely the place for you!
+If you’ve been in church for 40 years, we love you too, in fact, if you are excited about partnering with God to see people meet Jesus and begin to thrive, this is definitely the place for you!

 Belief is important for people.
 It helps determine how we try to act.
 And conversely when we take a look at the actions of our lives it helps to reveal what we truly believe.
 If you are coming from a background that is foreign to God or to church, then we hope that as you process our beliefs you’ll also take the time to process our heart.
 In other words, it is difficult to understand what all of this means apart from seeing it lived out in community.
 So if you are considering the claims of Christ, we invite you to be a part of our family.
 We think that once you belong you’ll have a much clearer picture of what (and why) we believe.